Hetzer: Production

 The initial production Jagdpanzer 38 did not sit even with the ground because the gun, transmission and thicker frontal armour weighed the front down.
 The leaf springs were strengthened from June 1944, which levelled the vehicle.
 From May–July 1944, accessibility was improved by adding hatches: the commander's smaller hatch opening to the rear, one in the right rear corner for radiator access and one in the left rear corner for fuel tank access.
 From August 1944, lighter inner and outer mantlets reduced the weight by 200 kg.
 These were more conical than the half cone shaped initial mantlets.
 Also from August 1944, new rear idler wheels were introduced that had 8, 6, and 4 (not necessarily in that order) lightening holes instead of 12.
 These simplified the manufacturing process.
 In September 1944, the front 16 spring leaves were increased in thickness to 9 mm per leaf (the rear 16 remained 7 mm thick).
 Also in September, the side Schürzen's front and rear tips were bent inward to prevent them from catching bushes and being torn off.
 It was discovered that the driver's periscope housing acted as a shot trap, preventing incoming shells from bouncing off the front glacis.

 The protruding housing was removed, instead the periscope was inserted into vertical cuts to the front armour from October 1944.
 Also from October 1944, a flame reducing muffler was introduced, which reduced visibility and backfiring.
 A head cushion was added to the commander's hatch from October 1944.
 At the same time, the road wheel rims were riveted instead of bolted.
 To cope with the heavy front, and the necessity to traverse the vehicle to aim, the gear ratio was lowered from 1:7.33 to 1:8 to reduce the stress on final gears from January 1945.
 A buttoned-down Jagdpanzer 38 was blind to its right side.
 Since 20 mm side armour (same as late model Panzer II's side armour) was adequate to protect the crew only from fairly small-calibre guns, it was important to face the threat frontally.
 Hence, the commander's field of view was planned to be improved by installing a rotating periscope in the Jagdpanzer 38 Starr, just as the Sturmgeschutz III and Elefant had evolved from a single pair of periscopes to all around vision blocks.
-However, the Jagdpanzer 38 Starr came too late to see the action in the field.
+However, the Jagdpanzer 38 Starr came too late to see action.